NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Thunderous Landing.md

 * * *

 You hurl away enemies with the force of your landing.
 You Fly and, if you end your movement on a solid surface, your landing sends out a shock wave of air.
-Each creature within 10 feet of your landing position must succeed at a Reflex save against your class DC or be pushed 10 feet away.
+Each creature within 10 feet of your landing position must succeed at a Reflex check save against your class DC or be pushed 10 feet away.
 This is forced movement.

 *Source: Pathfinder Howl of the Wild*
 *ORC*